 Relationship with civil society and the private sector

 The relationships between UNDP and the private sector and civil society exhibit major weaknesses.
 Engagement has largely focused on periodic engagement related to input in government policy processes.
 Programming with this group of stakeholders has not been well developed.
 While there are obvious opportunities to support more active engagement by the sectors in alternative analyses and advocacy, investment in such efforts has not been made.
 Past civil society partners have complained of inadequate and late communication on decisions.
 For example, in the termination of the relationship with the Poverty Reduction Forum there was no prior notification on the decision that UNDP had reached.
-Regardless of whether PRF was an official IP, after a 10 year partnership in which PRF produced ZHDRs and undertook popularisation and advocacy around the same a decision to cease support was made and communicated at short notice.
+Regardless of whether PRF was an official IP, after a 10 year partnership in which PRF produced ZHDRs and undertook popularisation and advocacy around the same, a decision to cease support was made and communicated at short notice.
 This not only disrupted on-going work but also created tension as there was no phase out period or clear strategy for phasing out.

 UNDP Strategic Positioning